kubernetes/website/docs/concepts/workloads/pods/disruptions.md

-Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but controllers (like deployment and stateful-set) are not limited by PDBs whe doing rolling upgrades -- the handling of failures during application updates is configured in the controller spec.
+Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but controllers (like deployment and stateful-set) are not limited by PDBs when doing rolling upgrades -- the handling of failures during application updates is configured in the controller spec.
 (Learn about [updating a deployment](/docs/concepts/cluster-administration/manage-deployment/#updating-your-application-without-a-service-outage).)